GCGCNStart

 The main benchmark for US patients: advanced specialty centers, strong academic hospitals, high costs, and insurance complexity.
+Use this only as context for an American care decision.
+The provider, insurance path, records, follow-up, and total cost matter more than the country label.

 • Cancer second opinions